MichaelOC05/arr/journals/edgar.md

 ## September 8, 2022
 Worked with Michael and Jack to create a modal, ran into issues where bootstrap was not working.

+# September 9, 2022
+Worked on getting the list of reviews page fixed with Jack and Michael.